-Human interleukin 6 (IL-6) is a multifunctional cytokine that plays important roles in host defense, acute phase reactions, bone remodeling, and hematopoiesis (1-8).
-The molecule is a 22-26 kDa secreted glycoprotein that is synthesized by a large number of cell types (1).
-Although it is now known as an interleukin and serves as the prototype for a family of IL-6 type cytokines (2), IL-6 was originally isolated under a variety of names, including interferon β2, inducible 26 kD protein, interleukin-HP1, hepatocyte stimulating factor, and B cell stimulatory factor #2 (3).
-Mature human IL-6 is 184 amino acids (aa) with four cysteine residues and two potential N-linked glycosylation sites.
-While human IL-6 appears to be glycosylated, glycosylation has no effect on bioactivity (4).
-Human IL-6 shares 41% and 39% aa identity with mouse and rat IL-6 respectively (9, 10).
-An IL-6 from herpesvirus-8 (vIL-6) has also been cloned.
-It binds to the IL-6 receptor but shows only 22% aa identity to human IL-6 (11, 12).
-In addition to full-length IL-6, an alternate splice form, that lacks the 64 amino acids of exon #2, has been reported in human (13).
-Although it has unusual biologic properties, it is unclear if this isoform is secreted (13, 14).
-Human IL-6 is active on mouse cells, while mouse IL-6 is inactive on human cells (15).
-Cells known to express IL-6 include fibroblasts (16), bone marrow adipocytes (17), megakaryocytes (18), neurons (19), monocytes (20), keratinocytes (21), eosinophils and neutrophils (22), macrophages (23), renal tubular epithelial cells (24), osteoblasts (25), microglia and astrocytes (26), vascular smooth muscle cells (27), hepatocytes (28), adrenocortical cells (5), and B and T cells (29).
+Interleukin 6 (IL-6) is a multifunctional cytokine that plays important roles in host defense, acute phase reactions, bone remodeling, and hematopoiesis (1-8).
+The molecule is a 22-26 kDa secreted glycoprotein that is synthesized by many cell types (1).
+Although it is now known as an interleukin and serves as the prototype for a family of IL-6 type cytokines (2), IL-6 was originally isolated under a variety of names, including interferon β2, inducible 26 kD protein, interleukin-HP1, hepatocyte stimulating factor, and B cell stimulatory factor-2 (3).
+Mature mouse IL-6 is a 185 amino acid (aa) protein with four cysteine residues and two potential N-linked glycosylation sites (4, 9, 10).
+Although glycosylation has no effect on bioactivity (4), mouse IL-6 appears to be O-glycosylated (9, 11, 12).
+Mouse IL-6 shares 42% and 85% as identity with human and rat IL-6, respectively (1, 13, 14).
+Whereas human IL-6 is active on both mouse and rat cells, mouse IL-6 is active on rat cells, but inactive on human cells (10).
+Mammalian cells known to express IL-6 include fibroblasts (15), bone marrow adipocytes (16), megakaryocytes (17), neurons (18), monocytes (19), keratinocytes (20), eosinophils and neutrophils (21), macrophages (22), renal tubular epithelial cells (23), osteoblasts (24), microglia and astrocytes (25), vascular smooth muscle cells (26), hepatocytes (27), adrenocortical cells (5), and B and T cells (28).

-The functional IL-6 receptor complex is composed of an 80 kDa ligand-binding subunit (30), and a 130 kDa signal transducing subunit (31).
-The 80 kDa IL-6 receptor (IL-6 R) is 449 aa in length, and is characterized by the presence of one Ig-like domain and two type III fibronectin domains in its extracellular region.
-IL-6 binds to IL-6 R with high affinity (31).
+The functional IL-6 receptor complex is composed of an 80 kDa ligand-binding subunit (29), and a 130 kDa signal transducing subunit (30).
+The 80 kDa IL-6 receptor (IL-6R) is 449 aa in length, and is characterized by the presence of one Ig-like domain and two type III fibronectin domains in its extracellular region.
+IL-6 binds to IL-6R with high affinity (30).
 The signal transducing gp130 molecule is 896 aa in length, and extracellularly shows motifs characteristic of cytokine receptor superfamily molecules.
-On the cell surface, IL-6 is proposed to bind first to IL-6 R, which then recruits gp130 into a trimer, which then associates with another trimer, forming a hexamer with gp130 homodimerization and subsequent signal transduction (32-35).
-Soluble forms of both IL-6 R and gp130 have been identified in blood (36, 37).
-Soluble IL-6 R has been shown to have IL-6 agonist activity, conferring IL-6 responsiveness to gp130 expressing cells that lack cell surface IL-6 R (38).
+On the cell surface, IL-6 is proposed to bind first to IL-6R, which then recruits gp130 into a trimer, which then associates with another trimer, forming a hexamer with gp130 homodimerization and subsequent signal transduction (31-34).
+Soluble forms of both IL-6R and gp130 have been identified in blood (35, 36).
+Soluble IL-6R has been shown to have IL-6 agonist activity, conferring IL-6 responsiveness to gp130 expressing cells that lack cell surface IL-6R (37).

-The Human IL-6 ELISpot assay is designed for the detection of IL-6 secreting cells at the single cell level, and it can be used to quantify the frequency of human IL-6 secreting cells.
+The Mouse/Rat IL-6 ELISpot assay is designed for the detection of IL-6 secreting cells at the single cell level, and it can be used to quantify the frequency of mouse or rat IL-6 secreting cells.
 ELISpot assays are well suited for monitoring cellular responses to various stimuli, treatments and therapies, and they have been used specifically for the quantification of a multitude of physiologic responses.
 Other methods for the assessment of cytokine-secreting cells are tedious and require previous in vitro expansion of cytokine secreting cells for several days.
 These assays typically are not suitable for measuring infrequent cell responses that occur at less than 1 in 1,000.
 ELISpot assays are highly reproducible and sensitive, and can be used to measure responses with frequencies well below 1 in 100,000.
 ELISpot assays do not require prior in vitro expansion of IL-6 secreting cells, and thus they are suitable for high-throughput analysis using only small volumes of primary cells.
 As such, ELISpot assays are useful tools for research in areas as diverse as antigen recognition, vaccine development, and the monitoring of various clinical trials.